andyk8872/project-2/README.md

     ***
 * ## Manual Testing:
   * All user choices/options were tested againest the random computer choices.
+    Each  user button was tested with all the computer choices to ensure all permutations were tested and the results were correct.

     ![Manual Testing](docs/manual-test.png)<br>

   * The Sound (On/Off) button has been neen tested in the 'ON' positon and there is sound with all the user buttons.
   * The Sound (On/Off) button has been neen tested in the 'OFF' positon and there is no sound with all the user buttons.
-  * The Sound (On/Off) button has also been tested when the Player/User 'Wins' or 'Loses' againest again epected results.
+  * The Sound (On/Off) button has also been tested when the Player/User 'Wins' or 'Loses' againest again epected results.<br>
+  * Using Lambda Test software the website sa been tested on Chrome, Firefox, Safari Edge and Opera.
+  * The website has been tested via Chrome developer tools on all screen sizes.

     ***